johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 ::: tip
 Prepare scripts run **during the build**, not at runtime.
 This means expensive operations only happen once per build, not on every request.
 :::

-This guide will walk you through the steps to get started with Nuxt Prepare.

 ## Step 1: Install Nuxt Prepare